-- Because vaccinations can cause a mild fever or illness, avoid vaccinations 1 week before and 1 week after the procedure or surgery.
+• Because vaccinations can cause a mild fever or illness, when possible, avoid vaccinations 1 week before and 1 week after the procedure or surgery.
 If the patient has received any recent immunizations, please let the health care team know during the patient call.
+If there

-If there are any questions about this, contact your location listed on page 1. - For safety reasons, we may need to reschedule the surgery or procedure if the patient becomes ill.
+• For safety reasons, we may need to reschedule the surgery or procedure if the patient becomes ill.
 You can help prevent an illness by staying away from anyone who is 'not feeling well' and by practicing good handwashing.
-Make sure to call the doctor's office if the patient is ill, gets a rash, or develops a sore before the surgery or procedure.
+Make sure to call the doctor's office if the patient is ill, gets